radiomicsgroup/dMRIMC/README.md

 ## Selecting signal subsets and tissue parameter configurations
 Below you will find a practical example that will illustrate how to use these synthetic signals to fit _Histo-μSim_ on your data.

-Briefly, script [get_closest_scheme.py](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/get_closest_scheme.py) will find subset of synthetic measurements that most closely match the acquisition scheme ($b$, δ, Δ) that you used to acquire your data.
-Additionally, it will also normalize the dMRI measurements you provided in the input NIFTI file so that the signal at $b$ = 0 is 1 (our synthetic signals are bound within 0 and 1).
+Briefly, script [get_closest_scheme.py](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/get_closest_scheme.py) will find subset of synthetic measurements that most closely match the acquisition scheme (b, δ, Δ) that you used to acquire your data.
+Additionally, it will also normalize the dMRI measurements you provided in the input NIFTI file so that the signal at b = 0 is 1 (our synthetic signals are bound within 0 and 1).

 Once the subset of synthetic measurements is found and your dMRI scan has been normalised, you will have to choose which tissue parameters to fit using the [select_parameter_configuration.py](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/select_parameter_configuration.py).
 The available parameters are the following (for details regarding their calculation page 20 of our paper):